MarkusZoppelt/LeniBooks/README.md

 A simple and elegant app for managing books you've read or want to read.

+** This is work in progress **

-Please take a look at the [development board](/projects/1) if you want to contribute.
+Please take a look at the [development board](https://github.com/MarkusZoppelt/LeniBooks/projects/1) if you want to contribute new features.

 ## Getting Started